 An academic research center monitoring worldwide demographic trends in Christianity, including outreach and mission.

-Select Livestreams from our own Mockler Center for Faith & Ethics in the Public Square.
+Select livestreams from our Mockler Center for Faith & Ethics

-Explores the increase in xenophobia and racial stereotyping during the pandemic and how the church can and should respond.
+Explores the increase in xenophobia and racial stereotyping during the pandemic and how the church should respond.

 Addresses racial reconciliation from a biblical and pastoral perspective.